TheCalculatorsHub

 GPA Thresholds: Academic Standing and Honours

-Every institution sets GPA thresholds that determine academic standing and trigger specific consequences or recognition.
-The Federal Student Aid eligibility guidelines require students to maintain satisfactory academic progress, which typically means a cumulative GPA of 2.0 or above to retain financial aid.
-Below this threshold, students face academic probation and potential loss of aid.
-At the other end of the scale, honours recognition at graduation is awarded based on GPA thresholds that most institutions define consistently.
+Every institution sets thresholds that trigger specific consequences or recognition.
+The Federal Student Aid eligibility guidelines require a cumulative GPA of 2.0 or above to retain financial aid, with academic probation and possible aid loss below that line.

 GPA RangeAcademic StandingTypical Significance